runtimeverification/proof-generation/image/README.md

 ```

 This will take a while (~40 min on a laptop with Intel i7 CPUs and 16 gigs of memory) because we need to run `kompile` (to compile a k definition) and `krun` to obtain a term for each step of rewriting.
 Currently, we use a naive way to obtain each step of rewriting by calling `krun` multiple times.
 Since each run of `krun` incurs some loading time, the second step (`generating snapshots`) can be quite slow, so we don't count this part in our performance data, as they can be re-implemented much more efficiently inside the K framework.

-Also note that in the Docker image, `python3` is an alias of `pypy3`.

 When it finishes, `output.csv` will contain performance statistics from the tests.
 The correspondence between the column names in the CSV file and the columns in Table 1 is as follows: